 Your hamstrings include the semimembranosus, semitendinosus, and biceps femoris.
 You strengthen your hamstrings in backbends, especially prone backbends like Locust and Bow.
 You stretch your hamstrings in countless postures, including all standing forward bends and all straight-leg seated forward bends.

 Your External Rotators and Gluteus Maximus

 This is my favorite illustration in this series.
 The left side shows the gluteus maximus.
 On the right side, the gluteus maximus is removed from the illustration revealing the external rotators that live underneath the gluteus maximus.
 You can see how layered and dense this region is.
-You strengthen your external rotators by engaging them ion standing postures and backbends.
+You strengthen your external rotators by engaging them in standing postures and backbends.
 You also strengthen them in some of the transitions between postures in vinaysa yoga.
 You stretch these muscle groups in all Pigeon Pose variations and cross-legged forward bend variations.

 You can see your glutes, tensor fasciae latae, and sartorius in this illustration.
 In yoga, we have to make a concerted effort to strengthen these muscles since they don’t automatically engage in most postures except for standing balances.
 In Part III of this series, I’ll provide you with some cues that will help you work these muscles.
 You stretch these muscles in all outer-hip openers, like Gomukhasana and Pigeon.

 Thanks again for checking out this series!
-Be sure to keep in touch with me by signing up for our newsletter!